-These telecommunication towers are adjacent to the northwest of Lake Washington Plantation, and were constructed prior to the sales utilized in our analysis.
-Sales in this subdivision were analyzed in two groups; one group of sales was in close proximity to the tower and a second group of sales was not close to the tower.
-A tax plat map is presented in the following exhibit with the tower highlighted green.
-The sales selected for our analysis in close proximity to the tower are highlighted blue.
-The sales selected that are not in close proximity to the tower, and that do not have a clear view of the tower are highlighted yellow.
+Both towers were constructed prior to the subdivision.
+A tax plat map is presented in the following exhibit with the towers highlighted green.
+The home sales selected for our analysis in close proximity to the towers are highlighted in blue.
+The home sales selected that are not in close proximity to the towers, and do not have a clear view of either tower are highlighted in yellow.

-Historic sales nearest to the telecommunication tower exhibit sale prices similar to that of other sales within the subdivision.
+Historic home sales nearest to the telecommunication towers exhibit sale prices similar to that of other homes within the subdivision.
 Sales are profiled in the following exhibit.